 Empower Technical Workers

 Robotic systems are everywhere, we just don’t call them robots.
 Robotic systems are embedded into transportation, manufacturing, energy, defense, entertainment, banking, education… they are ubiquitous and found in every industry sector.
 American businesses need a workforce capable of installing, debugging, maintaining, and updating these systems.
 In many cases, current curricula at community colleges and technical schools are not up-to-date.
 This leads to workers hitting the job markets with inadequate or missing skills.
 This creates a mismatch between what the industry needs and the skills of the workers.
 This skillset gap grows increasingly wider every year.
 Therefore, to enable the U.S. manufacturing industry to compete globally, it is imperative to update the skills of American workers as new technical systems are integrated into workplace environments.
-SMART partners with companies that use Advanced Robotic Manufacturing (ARM) to:
+SMART partnered with companies that use Advanced Robotic Manufacturing (ARM) to:

 - Identify the technical skills that ARM member companies require of technicians

-- Address the gaps identified in existing community college pre-apprenticeship programs and share the data as well as the updated training tools with the ARM EPN
+- Address the gaps identified in existing community college pre-apprenticeship programs

 - And, develop the requisite train-the-trainer model to enable SMART training to scale

-Teaching Integration and Debugging Skills
+Teaching Foundational Skills

 How can your company be a part of this project?